LangChain Reference home pageLangChain ReferenceLangChain Reference

 The allowed_objects parameter controls which classes can be deserialized:

-• Explicit list of classes: Only those specific classes are allowed.
+• Explicit list of classes (recommended for untrusted input): only those specific classes are allowed.

 Side effects in allowed classes

 Deserialization calls __init__ on allowed classes.
 If those classes perform side effects during initialization (network calls, file operations, etc.), those side effects will occur.
-The allowlist prevents instantiation of classes outside the allowlist, but does not sandbox the allowed classes themselves.
+The allowlist prevents instantiation of classes outside the allowlist, but does not sandbox the allowed classes themselves or constrain their constructor kwargs.

 Import paths are also validated against trusted namespaces before any module is imported.